miladyboy/wingman/docs/Tasks.md

 [ ] Agregar un favicon
 [ ] Agregar automated testing a alguna parte del backend (testing) [ ] Add a custom nickname to the thread based on the initial message and image.
-(Small) [ ] Remove or improve the App component test.
-[ ] Setup CI environment
+(Small) [ ] Setup CI environment
 [ ] Setup E2E testing
 [ ] Fix automated test suite

 Doing
+[ ] I should be able to delete a conversation and it should delete everything in the database.
+(Small)(Important)

 Done
+[x] Make image upload a drag-and-drop zone too.
+(Small) [x] Remove or improve the App component test.
 [x] A new thread shouldn’t be created until the first message is processed.
 (Mid)(Important) [x] Setup Husky
 [x] Remove the image description from the bot reply.